codelityltd/codelity-event-sourcing/README.md

 Separate modules will be developed to work with different frameworks such as **SpringBoot**, **Micronaut**, **Quarkus** etc. The MVP will only contain SpringBoot auto-configuration.

-@EventSourcingEnabled, @Event, @AggregateHandler and @EventHandler annotations will be used to make the configuration easier.
+@EventSourcingEnabled, @Event, @AggregateEventHandler and @EventHandler annotations will be used to make the configuration easier.

 An example SpringBootApplication configuration: